shaodude/taskbull/README.md

 ![Interface Snapshots](./assets/sample_run.png)

-You can launch the application on your own device using Expo Go (required download).
+You can launch the application on your own device using Expo Go (requires download).
 Read more on https://expo.dev/go.

 Alternatively, you can launch the application using an emulator (requires download and setup).